 The following resources can help providers and others find services in their community.

-Health Coverage through Medicaid and the Children's Health Insurance Program (CHIP) - Learn about health insurance programs in your state for children and teens.
+Health Coverage through Medicaid and the Children's Health Insurance Program (CHIP) - Learn about health insurance programs for children and teens in your state.
 You can also call 1-877-Kids-Now (1-877-543-7669).
 You can sign up for Medicaid or CHIP at any time.

-Free or Low-cost Medical and Dental Care - Use the Find-a-Health-Center Tool to locate a community health center by ZIP Code.
+Free or Low-cost Medical Care - Use the Find-a-Health-Center Tool to locate a community health center by ZIP Code.

-HIV and Sexually Transmitted Diseases (STDs) Testing - Locate a clinic near you that offers low cost testing and prevention counseling for HIV and other STDs and vaccines.
+HIV, Sexually Transmitted Diseases (STDs), and Hepatitis Testing - Locate a clinic near you that offers low cost testing and prevention counseling for HIV and other STDs and vaccines.
 You can also call 1-800-CDC-INFO.

 HIV Services and Testing Sites - Identify local HIV testing services, housing assistance, health centers, Ryan White HIV care, mental health services, substance abuse services, and family planning services.